Axiomatic Characterization of PageRank: Introduction

 The paper is organized as follows.
+In Section~\ref{section:related_work}, the related work is described.
 In Section~\ref{section:preliminaries}, we introduce the necessary concepts from graph theory used throughout the paper.
 In Section~\ref{section:axioms}, we present our axioms and formulate the main theorem of the paper that PageRank is the only centrality measure that satisfies all of them.
 Section~\ref{section:uniqueness} is devoted to the proof of this main theorem.
-In Section~\ref{section:comparison}, we discuss other centrality measures from the literature and using our axioms show how they differ from PageRank.
-In Section~\ref{section:related_work}, the related work is described.
+In Section~\ref{section:comparison}, we consider other centrality measures from the literature and using our axioms show how they differ from PageRank.
+In Section~\ref{section:discussion}, we discuss different variants of the definition of PageRank that appear in the literature (Section~\ref{section:definitions}) and we relate our axiomatization to the axiomatizations of a simplified version of PageRank (Section~\ref{section:simplified_pr_axioms}).
 Conclusions follow.
-The paper contains two appendices: Appendix~\ref{section:appendix:independence} contains the proof that our axioms are independent.
-Appendix~\ref{section:appendix:other_centralities} presents the satisfiability analysis of other centrality measures.
+The paper contains three appendices: In \ref{section:appendix:proof-2} we prove that PageRank indeed satisfies our axioms. \ref{section:appendix:independence} contains the proof that our axioms are independent. \ref{section:appendix:other_centralities} presents the analysis of other centrality measures.